zendesk/zendesk_api_client_php/README.md

 ## API Client Version

-This is the second version of the API client which was a complete re-write.
-The previous version of the API client can be found on the v1 branch.
+This is the second version of our PHP API client and it is **currently in BETA**.
+The previous version of the API client can be found on the [v1 branch](https://github.com/zendesk/zendesk_api_client_php/tree/v1).

 ## API version support